Johnny Mercer (politician): Afghan Unlawful Killings inquiry evidence

-Mercer gave oral evidence to the Afghan Unlawful Killings inquiry on 21 February 2024, in which he was critical of the Ministry of Defence.
-Mercer had in January 2020 described, as a government minister to the House of Commons, media allegations of extrajudicial killings by UK Special Forces in the War in Afghanistan as untrue.
+Mercer gave oral evidence to the Afghan Unlawful Killings inquiry in 2024, in which he was critical of the Ministry of Defence.
+Mercer had in January 2020 described, as a government minister to the House of Commons, media allegations of extrajudicial killings by United Kingdom Special Forces in the War in Afghanistan as untrue.
 This statement had been based on briefings within the Ministry of Defence, which Mercer said he subsequently discovered to be incorrect.
 Mercer told the inquiry he was angry that the Director Special Forces, the Chief of the General Staff and the Defence Secretary Ben Wallace had "not done their job that was incumbent upon them with their rank and privileges in those organisations" in allowing him to make statements to the Commons which they knew to be untrue.
 He expressed his later inability to disprove alleged war crimes by the SAS in Afghanistan despite seeking evidence, citing warnings from special forces members.
 The inquiry also scrutinised the adequacy of a prior investigation by the Royal Military Police.

 Mercer said he had found working under Wallace "very difficult".
 Evidence was submitted that in an August 2020 letter to Wallace, Mercer had written:

 That I have been allowed to read out statements to the House of Commons that individuals in strategic appointments in the department knew to be incorrect is completely unacceptable.
 These were clearly not complaints by a "small number of individuals within the investigations team" but widespread. ...
 I have continually downplayed these allegations in public, too, to support UKSF1 [the SAS] and the department.
 That was clearly a mistake.